Oracle (NYSE:ORCL) PT Lowered to $83.00

-Oracle (NYSE:ORCL – Get Rating) had its target price reduced by equities research analysts at Wolfe Research from $105.00 to $83.00 in a note issued to investors on Friday, The Fly reports.
-Wolfe Research’s price objective points to a potential upside of 6.66% from the company’s previous close.
+Oracle (NYSE:ORCL – Get Rating) had its price target dropped by analysts at Stifel Nicolaus from $87.00 to $83.00 in a report released on Friday, The Fly reports.
+Stifel Nicolaus’ price target would suggest a potential upside of 6.66% from the company’s previous close.

-ORCL has been the subject of a number of other reports.
-JMP Securities reissued a “hold” rating on shares of Oracle in a research note on Tuesday, December 21st.
-Monness Crespi & Hardt boosted their target price on Oracle from $115.00 to $126.00 and gave the company a “buy” rating in a research note on Friday, December 10th.
-Zacks Investment Research raised Oracle from a “sell” rating to a “hold” rating and set a $99.00 target price for the company in a research note on Thursday, November 11th.
-Barclays boosted their target price on Oracle from $87.00 to $91.00 and gave the company an “equal weight” rating in a research note on Friday, December 10th.
-Finally, Stifel Nicolaus boosted their price target on Oracle from $77.00 to $87.00 and gave the company a “hold” rating in a report on Friday, December 10th.
-Two analysts have rated the stock with a sell rating, seventeen have issued a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $91.09.
+Several other brokerages also recently issued reports on ORCL.
+DZ Bank upgraded shares of Oracle from a “sell” rating to a “hold” rating and set a $105.00 target price for the company in a research note on Wednesday, December 15th.
+Cowen cut their target price on shares of Oracle from $115.00 to $100.00 and set an “outperform” rating for the company in a research note on Wednesday.
+Bank of America cut their target price on shares of Oracle from $105.00 to $90.00 and set a “neutral” rating for the company in a research note on Friday.
+Oppenheimer reiterated a “hold” rating on shares of Oracle in a research note on Friday, December 10th.
+Finally, BMO Capital Markets cut their price objective on shares of Oracle from $115.00 to $92.00 and set a “market perform” rating for the company in a research report on Friday.
+Two equities research analysts have rated the stock with a sell rating, seventeen have given a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $91.09.

-Oracle announced that its board has initiated a stock repurchase plan on Thursday, December 9th that allows the company to repurchase $10.00 billion in outstanding shares.
-This repurchase authorization allows the enterprise software provider to reacquire up to 3.6% of its stock through open market purchases.
-Stock repurchase plans are typically a sign that the company’s leadership believes its shares are undervalued.
+Oracle announced that its board has authorized a share repurchase program on Thursday, December 9th that authorizes the company to buyback $10.00 billion in outstanding shares.
+This buyback authorization authorizes the enterprise software provider to buy up to 3.6% of its shares through open market purchases.
+Shares buyback programs are typically an indication that the company’s board believes its stock is undervalued.

-In other news, Director Naomi O. Seligman sold 30,000 shares of the company’s stock in a transaction that occurred on Monday, December 27th.
-The stock was sold at an average price of $89.27, for a total value of $2,678,100.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, EVP Dorian Daley sold 20,482 shares of the company’s stock in a transaction that occurred on Thursday, December 23rd.
-The shares were sold at an average price of $89.69, for a total value of $1,837,030.58.
-The disclosure for this sale can be found here.
-39.10% of the stock is owned by corporate insiders.
+In other news, Director Naomi O. Seligman sold 30,000 shares of Oracle stock in a transaction on Monday, December 27th.
+The shares were sold at an average price of $89.27, for a total transaction of $2,678,100.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Charles W. Moorman purchased 15,000 shares of the business’s stock in a transaction dated Thursday, January 20th.
+The shares were acquired at an average price of $83.76 per share, for a total transaction of $1,256,400.00.
+The disclosure for this purchase can be found here.
+Insiders own 39.10% of the company’s stock.

-Institutional investors have recently bought and sold shares of the company.
-BlackRock Inc. grew its position in Oracle by 1.6% during the fourth quarter.
-BlackRock Inc. now owns 119,247,252 shares of the enterprise software provider’s stock worth $10,399,550,000 after buying an additional 1,886,260 shares in the last quarter.
-Fisher Asset Management LLC grew its position in Oracle by 4.5% during the fourth quarter.
-Fisher Asset Management LLC now owns 16,001,088 shares of the enterprise software provider’s stock worth $1,395,455,000 after buying an additional 683,095 shares in the last quarter.
-Morgan Stanley grew its position in Oracle by 12.1% during the second quarter.
-Morgan Stanley now owns 12,477,054 shares of the enterprise software provider’s stock worth $971,213,000 after buying an additional 1,342,602 shares in the last quarter.
-Parametric Portfolio Associates LLC grew its position in Oracle by 1.1% during the second quarter.
-Parametric Portfolio Associates LLC now owns 11,004,235 shares of the enterprise software provider’s stock worth $856,570,000 after buying an additional 118,354 shares in the last quarter.
-Finally, Norges Bank acquired a new stake in Oracle during the fourth quarter worth approximately $947,274,000.
-42.33% of the stock is currently owned by institutional investors.
+Large investors have recently modified their holdings of the company.
+Bellwether Advisors LLC lifted its holdings in shares of Oracle by 115.6% during the third quarter.
+Bellwether Advisors LLC now owns 291 shares of the enterprise software provider’s stock worth $25,000 after purchasing an additional 156 shares during the period.
+NewSquare Capital LLC lifted its holdings in shares of Oracle by 183.5% during the third quarter.
+NewSquare Capital LLC now owns 309 shares of the enterprise software provider’s stock worth $27,000 after purchasing an additional 200 shares during the period.
+Investment Research & Advisory Group Inc. acquired a new position in shares of Oracle during the third quarter worth $28,000.
+Level Financial Advisors Inc. acquired a new position in Oracle in the fourth quarter valued at $28,000.
+Finally, Evolution Advisers Inc. acquired a new position in Oracle in the fourth quarter valued at $33,000.
+Institutional investors own 42.33% of the company’s stock.

 Oracle Corp. engages in the provision of products and services that address all aspects of corporate information technology environments.
 It operates through the following business segments: Cloud and License, Hardware, and Services.
 The Cloud and License segment markets, sells, and delivers applications, platform, and infrastructure technologies.